woossi0/suite/docs/usermanual/source/index.rst

 .. only:: basic

-   This User Manual will help you get the most out of OpenGeo Suite Basic.
+   This User Manual will help you get the most out of OpenGeo Suite.

 .. only:: enterprise

-   This User Manual will help you get the most out of OpenGeo Suite Enterprise.
+   This User Manual will help you get the most out of **OpenGeo Suite Enterprise**.

 .. only:: (not basic) and (not enterprise )